Olive Tapenade Hummus Recipe

-If you like Boar’s Head Olive Tapenade Hummus Dip, then you will love this homemade recipe too.
-Serve it with pita chips or veggie sticks. (vegan and gluten-free).
+If you like Boar’s Head Olive Tapenade Hummus Dip, then you will love this homemade recipe.
+Serve it with pita chips or veggie sticks.

-Here are some more hummus recipes that you may like – Black Bean Hummus, Hurda Hummus, Sweet Potato Hummus, Pumpkin Hummus, Roasted Red Pepper Hummus, and Roasted Beet Hummus.
+You may like some more hummus recipes: Black Bean Hummus, Hurda Hummus, Roasted Sweet Potato Hummus, Savory Pumpkin Hummus, and Pumpkin Pie Dessert Hummus.

 About Olive Tapenade Hummus

-This olive tapenade hummus recipe is vegan and gluten-free and comes together in under 10 minutes using a few simple ingredients
+This recipe is vegan and gluten-free and comes together in under 10 minutes using a few simple ingredients.

-It is a great dip to serve with nachos, pita chips, pita bread, or veggie sticks.
+It is a great dip for nachos, pita chips, pita bread, or crunchy veggies.

 Ingredients

-Chickpeas – Chickpeas (Garbanzo beans) are a must in hummus recipes.
-You can either cook the dry ones or use canned chickpeas to save time.
+Chickpeas (Garbanzo Beans) are a must in hummus recipes.
+To save time, you can either cook the dry ones or use canned chickpeas.

-Olives – This recipe is traditionally made using pitted brine-cured Kalamata olives but you can use black olives too just as I did.
+Olives – This recipe traditionally uses pitted brine-cured Kalamata olives, but you can use black olives, too, just as I did.

-Tahini – This sesame seed paste gives a perfect nutty flavor to the hummus.
-Make it at home using my very easy Tahini Paste recipe or by a bottle.
+Tahini – This sesame seed paste gives hummus a perfect nutty flavor.
+You can make it at home using my easy Tahini Paste recipe or buy a bottle.

 Extra Virgin Olive Oil – Use a good quality one.
-You can replace EVOO with soybean oil, avocado oil, canola oil, or grapeseed oil.
+You can replace EVOO with soybean, avocado, canola, or grapeseed oil.

 Others – You will also need garlic, freshly squeezed lemon juice, salt, cumin powder, red pepper flakes, and ice-cold water.

-You can also add lemon zest along with lemon juice for added flavor.
+You can also add lemon zest and lemon juice for extra flavor.

 - 1 cup drained and rinsed chickpeas